 As with all professionals, economists are expected to be self-motivated in their continuing professional development (CPD) and to keep up to date with developments in economics.
 This means that, in most cases, they will have the autonomy to manage their own training and development needs, according to their own (and their employer's) individual career contexts.

 Career development for economists varies from organisation to organisation.
 Within the GES for example, entry-level assistant economists can apply to join a fast-stream development programme designed to develop their economic, managerial and communication skills.
 During the first few years, assistant economists can expect to move jobs every year or so and move between government departments to widen their experience.

 Promotion to the role of economic adviser is based upon merit and generally occurs after gaining substantial experience, usually three to four years after joining.

-For those joining The Bank of England, all graduates will join the Graduate Development Training Programme, which lasts for three years and includes on-the-job training, development workshops, seminars and other relevant training.
+All graduates joining The Bank of England will enrol on the Graduate Development Training Programme, which lasts for two years and includes on-the-job training, development workshops, seminars and other relevant training.
 Graduates are encouraged to enhance their career development by moving between areas and roles.

-Those joining the private sector may enter as economic research officers or analysts before progressing to become economic consultants or senior economists.
+If you're joining the private sector, you may enter as an economic research officer or analyst before progressing to become economic consultants or senior economists.

-Alternatively, economists may choose to develop their professional expertise, networks and skills by changing organisations, and sometimes sectors.
-Not only does this add further scope and depth to an economist's CV, it can also lead to a more varied and interesting career path.
+Alternatively, you may choose to develop your professional expertise, networks and skills by changing organisations, and sometimes sectors.
+Not only does this add further scope and depth to your CV, it can also lead to a more varied and interesting career path.
 Some senior economists may have started their careers in academia before transferring to industry or business, particularly after undertaking various industry-related research projects.